A functional law of large numbers for a spatial model of Muller's ratchet: Gaussian estimates

-In this subsection, we collect some Brownian motion estimates.
+In this section, we collect some estimates on spatial and temporal increments of the Gaussian kernel.
 For $(t,x) \in (0, \infty) \times \mathbb R$, recall the definition of the Gaussian kernel $p(t,x)$ in~\eqref{Paper02_Gaussian_kernel}.
-We start by establishing bounds on the spatial and temporal increments of $p$.
+We start by establishing bounds on the spatial and temporal increments of~$p$.